 To put it mildly, Mother Nature could not have been any tougher on us for our inaugural season on the Nushagak River.
 Alaska experienced the hottest summer in recorded history.
 With low water conditions to start the season, this was a recipe for one hell of a tough start.
 Warm water and salmon do not mix.
 Pacific salmon are coming out of the ocean on every tide to start their migration up river to spawn.
 When the salmon go from low 40-degree ocean temps to warm 60 to even 70-degree water, they kind of go into a survival mode and a lot of the king salmon will not bite anything.
 Thankfully, we were fortunate enough to find willing king salmon on a daily basis despite the less than desirable conditions throughout the entire season.

 Our season started out actually very strong on the Nushagak with a few days in the 30 fish count range per boat.
-Sine kings actually hit over the 30# mark, and a few were knocking on the 40# mark as well.
-These kings are well above average for the Nushagak, with most kings in the 20# range.
+Some kings actually hit over the 30 pound mark, and a few were knocking on the 40 pound mark, quality kings for sure!
+These kings are well above average for the Nushagak, with most kings in the 20 pound range.
 The sun came out though and as it continued to warm the waters, the numbers of kings caught went down in corresponding fashion.
 Sure, we were catching kings on drift rigs, trolling rigs, and even on the swing!
 By far, the trolling and drift fishing with eggs was just the ticket for such extreme conditions.
 Guests that wanted to take home a full cooler of king salmon for their stay were not disappointed.
 We never had a guest leave with a light cooler, all with full legal limits of kings!

 All in all, despite the toughest conditions Alaska has ever witnessed, we all agreed that the Nushagak River would live up to it’s reputation as one of the best if not best river on the planet for king salmon with “average” conditions.
 We can only hope that we will have a more “normal” season in 2020 in regards to the weather.
 Cutting our teeth with such extreme conditions in 2019 made our team of guides hungry for more in 2020.